 Femoral Anteversion - As a child reaches “school age,” he or she may have either one or both legs that seem to turn in or out at the knees, to accompany inward or outward turning of the feet.
 This is the result of a condition known as femoral anteversion, which is an upper thigh bone that is abnormally turned.

-Babies are often born with the top of their thighs twisted about 40 degrees inwards, but this twisting will disappear in time.
+When babies are born, often times, the top of their thighs rotate about 40 degrees inwards, but this twisting will disappear in time.
 As is the case with medial tibial torsion, shoes and braces have not been proven to properly address the issue.
 Femoral anteversion generally resolves itself by the age of 10.
-In the event this does not happen, a surgical procedure to straighten the thigh and improve an abnormal gait may be recommended.
+In the event this does not happen, urgery to straighten the thigh and improve an abnormal gait may be recommended.

 Professional Care for Intoeing and Out-Toeing